 Ok, so you love to work out and hit the gym often (maybe just not as much as the road for runs).
 You should still be good to run most of the race.
 You’ll want to make sure that you don’t take off too fast.
 Be smart about your pacing.

 You should have a plan for how you intend to handle fatigue.
 Plan walking times if you need them so that they aren’t haphazard.
 Maybe you’ll stop and walk a minute every time there is a water stop.

 You’ll likely want to make your time goal realistic.
 If you’ve been working out, you probably have an idea of what your average mile time is without too much training.
 Aim for keeping that pace, as it’s likely what is comfortable for you.

 While you might end up finishing the race with no problems, you should expect to feel sore after the race.
 Your body hasn’t been used to running, so you’re definitely going to feel that.

-If you stretch before the race and warm-up as well as take time for a proper cool down and stretching after, you might be able to mitigate how sore you feel.
+To prevent soreness, warm up and stretch before the race.
+Afterward, take the time for a good cool-down.
 You should also make sure to foam roll after the race.